banana-js-engine/.github/profile/README.md

 > If you push to your branch, the pull request should be automatically updated for the reviewer.

-The rule of thumb is if you have contribution in a pull request, then a person that doesn't have contribution to the pull request should do a review.
+The rule of thumb is if you have contribution in a pull request, then a person that doesn't have contribution in that pull request should do a review.
 This is just for having someone look at the pull request with fresh eyes.

 > [!IMPORTANT]
 > Code reviews are for merging to respective `dev` branches.
 If a pull request made it to the `dev` branch,